 - salt & coarse ground pepper

-I love making a batch of egg salad on a Friday so that we have it all weekend.
+I love making a batch of this egg salad on a Friday to prepare for the weekend.
 It’s perfect to have on hand with everyone coming and going.
-No matter when they stop to eat or want to grab a little something, this versatile salad is there, ready to go no matter the time of day!
+No matter when they stop to eat or get hungry for something extra, this versatile salad is there, ready to go!

 I’ve done my frustrating share of trying to peel eggs when the shells just won’t come off!
-What you end up with are ragged, pitted eggs that are just a mess.
-Here are a few tips that I’ve found virtually eliminate hard to peel eggs.
+Here are a few tips that virtually eliminate hard to peel eggs!

 - Boil time is super important.
 I still boil mine the old fashioned way- on the stove top in a sauce pan, or boiler.
 For soft boiled eggs: 4-5 minutes; Medium 6-7; Hard 8-12.
 I personally hard boil my eggs at a rolling boil for about 9-10 minutes.
 The yolk is nice and fluffy but still deliciously creamy.
 And no gray outside which means they are over cooked!

 IF YOU MAKE THIS RECIPE, BE SURE TO LET ME KNOW!